zrg-team/NoLLMChat/README.md

 * **Free and Browser-Based**: Operates locally and free of charge, with the option to extend capabilities using services like OpenAI.
 This ensures accessibility and ease of use directly from the browser.

-## Technology Stack

-- **Vite**: Fast and modern build tool for web projects.
-- **React**: A popular JavaScript library for building user interfaces.
-- **Voy Vector Database**: A WASM vector similarity search engine written in Rust
-- **WebLLM**: Run large language models in the browser without server dependencies.
-- **Langchain**: LangChain is a framework for developing applications powered by large language models (LLMs)

 ## Project Structure

 ```